 - The Joint Commission’s Speak Up Series Urges mothers to exercise their right to breastfeed.

-- The Hospital Experience (Spanish) Anticipatory guidance by DSHS WIC on what to expect when having your baby.
+- The Hospital Experience (Spanish) Anticipatory guidance by Texas WIC on what to expect when having your baby.

 - The Breastfeeding Guide (Spanish) Designed to educate moms on the basics of breastfeeding and how to get off to a good start.